Vegan Fruit Cake

 📖 Variations

-Vegan Plum Cake: I use dried plums (prunes) soaked in a mixture of orange juice and orange zest to create a tart and tangy vegan Christmas cake.
-This combination adds a wonderful depth of flavor.
+Vegan Plum Cake: Dried plums soaked in orange juice and zest create a tart, tangy twist on a vegan Christmas cake.
+It’s such a unique flavor that feels special for the holidays.

-Gluten-Free Vegan Fruit Cake: To make this Christmas cake recipe gluten-friendly, I swap out the whole wheat flour for oat flour, finely ground almonds, or a favorite gluten-free flour mixture.
-This adjustment ensures that everyone can enjoy a slice of this festive treat.
+Gluten-Free Vegan Fruit Cake: For a gluten-free option, I use oat flour, almond flour, or a gluten-free mix.
+It’s an easy swap that ensures everyone can enjoy a slice of this festive cake.

 🍽 Serving Suggestions